datafaust/data-engineering-sample/Python/shift_builder/walkthrough.md

 we had created a data pipeline that recorded each day of trip records as parquet files saved into a directory so we could perform rapid calculations that could be parellalized through iteration.
 Below you can see what that looks like (tpep is a short hand we use to refer to yellow taxis):

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Yellow Taxi Trips             |  Green Taxi Trips :-------------------------:|:-------------------------:
 ![alt text](./assets/images/parquetFiles.PNG)  |  ![alt text](./assets/images/parquetFilesShl.PNG)